lindleyw/autonav/readme.txt

-     titles="1"   Displays page titles below images if 1 (default: "0") (Also set by 'title' parameter to 'display=') pics_only="1" When displaying child pages, only show those with associated images include="1,7" The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7 are numeric, the image "pic11.jpg" would not be included, but "pic1.jpg" or "pic01.jpg" would be.
+     titles="1"   Displays page titles below images if 1 (default: "0") (Also set by 'title' parameter to 'display=') pics_only="1" When displaying child pages, only show those with associated images include="1,7" Used with display=/folder syntax only; others, see postid parameter.
+		  The resulting table will have only two pictures, the first found ending in "1" and "7" -- note that because both 1 and 7 are numeric, the image "pic11.jpg" would not be included, but "pic1.jpg" or "pic01.jpg" would be.
 For non-numeric values, the